chrishonselaar/ProtoPad/readme.md

 * Saving, Snippet repository and potentially integration with snippets on the Xamarin website?
 * Full integration with the larger framework (working name 'Carnival') that I am developing – which allows you to do MVVM style development with automatic binding+dependency tracking, with a view abstraction layer that allows you to achieve 100% code reuse if desired across all supported platforms (iOS/Android/Windows RT/Windows Phone/HTML5+Javascript offline/more TBA).

-### Potentially interesting stuff in the source code
+### Potentially interesting snippets in the source code
 If you are interested in any of the following topics, check out the source code - it provides some very easy to follow examples for these:
 * Using the UDP broadcast protocol (also see mDNS) to automatically publish and locate your service on a local network
 * Making UDP work on Android and iOS (acquiring a multicast lock, device-specific endpoint setup)